Section 6: Finance Division

 Financial Planning and Analysis is the internal service to the University's divisions, providing financial information to assist them in their decision-making, particularly around planning and control.
 Administrators are responsible for inputting into the budget cycle, quarterly forecasts and year-end processes.

-Monthly reporting processes that departments, divisions, and the Finance Division carry out during month-end are supported by the Departmental Guide to Key Financial Reports, the month-end timetable and detailed processes.
+Monthly reporting processes that departments, divisions, and the Finance Division carry out during month-end are supported by the Reports Library, the month-end timetable and detailed processes.

 The financial year at the University runs from 1 August until 31 July.
 The year-end process therefore usually starts - for departments - around mid-July, and ends in September.
 For the Finance Division, the preparations for year-end start much earlier, around May each year, and the Financial Statements are approved by the external auditors in November.

 The University Purchasing Department (UPD) is responsible for the negotiation and administration of all University-wide tenders, contracts and agreements.
 On the Purchasing web pages guidnace can be found for University staff involved in buying and paying for goods/services at the University, covering the steps required when ordering, receiving and paying for goods and/or services on behalf of a department.

 The majority of University departments hold at least one research project.
 The larger departments have sizeable, complex research portfolios.
 There are several thousand research grants in operation at any one time, covering a wide range of research sponsors, each with distinct terms and conditions.
 Administrators are responsible for carrying out research accounting processes.

 The individual departments through a variety of channels carry out the Sales Process at the University.
 In this, the Credit Control and Cashiers Teams at the Finance Division support them.

 Cash management support is provided by the Treasury team who provide advice and support in investment management, banking services, insurance and risk management, and accounts receivable.